Going Out Into Service.

 Everybody who saw me knew exactly who I was, who I was with and where I was going.
 I was a Jehovah’s Witness walking with my mother and brother to the house up at the corner where some other JW’s lived.
 I wasn’t really bothered walking back home after book study because it would always be dark out.

-My mother was very strict with both of us.
+My mother was very strict with both me and my brother.
 She was a single mother raising two boys in a housing project.
 The problem was everything with her was cut and dry, black or white; there was no grey area with my mother.

 At first whenever my brother or me got out of line we got an old-fashioned spanking.
 I was never hit anywhere but on my ass and she never slapped me in the face with her bare hand or fist.
-I never remember being spanked while we lived at my grandmother's, but once we moved into our Jungle apartment punishment would now be part of the strict regime that I would be subjected to.
+I never remember being spanked while we lived at my grandmother's, but once we moved into our Jungle apartment ongoing punishment would now be part of the strict regime that I was now subjected to.
 As much as those spankings hurt, once they were done they were done.
-Grounding was a whole different story and after my mother discovered grounding as a way of punishment, the spankings stopped completely.
+Grounding was a whole different story and after my mother discovered grounding as a way of punishment, her spankings stopped completely.

 I fuck’n hated being grounded, yet as much as I hated it, it seemed like I was always grounded.
 There was no rhyme or reason to my mother’s grounding.
 She would not hesitate to ground either my brother or me for weeks at a time for even the smallest, minor infractions.